 Our building is not a lavish multi-purpose facility.
 Instead, it is a building designed to provide us with a comfortable place to assemble for the specific purposes of worshipping God, studying His Word, and encouraging one another (Acts 20:7; Hebrews 10:25).

 While as individual Christians, we seek each others' association socially, the church is not a social club.
 The Lord's treasury is not used to promote social functions.
 Our aim is spiritual ( 1 Peter 2:5: Romans 12:1).

 There is no man, or group of men, who legislate for the church.
 We have no one to answer to but Christ.
 He is the head of the church (Colossians 1:18), which leaves no room for a human leader.
 As was true in the first century, each congregation of the Lord's people is independent.

 Congregations in different locations have Christ as their Lord and Master.
 According to the authority of Christ, when each congregation matures to the point where men meet the qualifications, overseers (also called bishops, elders, or pastors) are appointed to look after the spiritual welfare of the congregation.

-Such men are appointed only when they meet all the qualifications listed by Paul in l Timothy 3:1-7 and Titus 1:5-9.
-They then have the responsibility to feed the flock with the spiritual food found in the scriptures, and to be examples for others to see (l Peter 5:1-3).
+Such men are appointed only when they meet God's qualifications in 1 Timothy 3:1-7 and Titus 1:5-9.
+They then have the responsibility to feed the flock with the spiritual food found in the scriptures and be examples for others to see (1 Peter 5:1-3).

-Our preachers are not “pastors'' (unless they meet the qualifications and are so appointed as elders) but are simply teachers of the gospel.
+Our preachers are not "pastors" (unless they meet the qualifications and are appointed as elders) but simply teachers of the gospel.

 The Bible is our Only Authority

-We have no man-written creed books to folIow.
-We are governed in faith and conduct by the Bible alone.
-While recognizing the guiding principles of the Old Testament, we seek to conform to the authority and patterns of the New Testament (Hebrews 1:1-2; 1 Peter 4:11).
+We have no man-written creed books to follow.
+Instead, we are governed in faith and conduct by the Bible alone.
+Therefore, while recognizing the guiding principles of the Old Testament, we seek to conform to the authority and patterns of the New Testament (Hebrews 1:1-2; 1 Peter 4:11).